Keith Ellison’s Praise For Clinton Could Be Trouble For The Democratic Party [Opinion]

 @keithellison You’ll never get my vote now.
 Bye.

-— ????????
-Enelrac ???????? (@Carlene_Meyers) March 16, 2017
+—????????
+Enelrac???????? (@Carlene_Meyers) March 16, 2017

-Ellison is free to support whomever he wishes, but if his goal is truly to unite the Democratic Party and bring progressives back into the fold, talking up Clinton seems like a remarkably ill-conceived strategy.
+Ellison is free to support whomever he wishes, but if his goal is to truly unite the Democratic Party and bring progressives back into the fold, talking up Clinton seems like a remarkably ill-conceived strategy.
 The “Bernie or Bust” crew and other progressives, by and large, aren’t going to be convinced that Clinton is on their side.
 They simply aren’t.
 Anyone who’s been paying attention knows that.
 This makes Ellison’s constantly complimenting her reek of an attempt to earn the good graces of the party establishment rather than reaching out to disenchanted progressives.

 The Democrats, Ellison included, seem to be under the illusion that if they can just get a bonafide progressive to say, “Hey, Clinton is one of us,” then that will do the trick.
 They clearly — clearly — haven’t been paying attention.
-If Sanders lost some of his thunder by endorsing Clinton, why on earth would anyone think that Ellison — who never had anywhere near the following of Sanders — could be anymore successful?
+If Sanders lost some of his thunder by endorsing Clinton, why on earth would anyone think that Ellison — who never had anywhere near the following of Sanders — could be any more successful?
 He’s going to turn far more progressives away from the party — many of them perhaps for good — than he is going to trick into thinking that Clinton and the party establishment are on their side.

 If he really wanted to woo progressives, he shouldn’t even mention Clinton’s name at all.
 He should instead focus on the issues and candidates that progressives care about.
 His doting on Clinton only says — yet again — that the Democratic establishment is completely out of touch with the progressive wing and that once you become a part of that establishment you’re sucked into the same game, no matter how progressive you may or may not have been before.

 After progressives have given the Democrats countless opportunities to make amends, Ellison moving towards the party’s neoliberal core is bound to be the final last straw for some of them.
-It’s almost as if the party simply refuses to learn from it’s mistakes.
+It’s almost as if the party simply refuses to learn from its mistakes.

 [Featured image by Alex Wong/Getty Images]